About the Book

 Architect Bruce Coldham says the book “speaks inclusively and importantly to the disciplines of architecture and engineering through its focus on underserved site planning.”
 In the words of architect Robert Swain, “Walt Cudnohufsky speaks to the diligence and joy of the design process.
 This book presents his graphic and artistic sensibilities—principles of design that transform the ordinary into the extraordinary—infused with a deep love of nature and its abundant gifts.”

-The authors will also be signing books at an event at 4:00 pm on Saturday, April 27th, at Elmer’s Store in Ashfield, and May 8th at Boswells Books Shelburne Falls at 6:30 pm.
-The book is available for purchase at both events, or directly from Walter Cudnohufsky Associates, 455 Bug Hill Road (P.O.
+The book is available for purchase at local events, or directly from Walter Cudnohufsky Associates, 455 Bug Hill Road (P.O.
 Box 489), Ashfield, MA 01330.
-For more information contact email@example.com.
+For more information contact firstname.lastname@example.org.

 # # #